-Around the time of your expected period, we will perform a transvaginal ultrasound scan to examine your ovaries.
-This procedure is used to ensure your ovaries are not producing eggs at the moment (are suppressed).
-It also measures your serum estradiol level.
+Before we start medication to stimulate the ovaries, we will perform a transvaginal ultrasound scan to examine your ovaries.
+We do this procedure to ensure your ovaries are not producing eggs at the moment (are suppressed).
+We also measure your serum estradiol level.
 In some cases, women may develop cysts.
-If we detect a cyst, we may not continue therapy until your cysts resolve on their own (usually in about a week).
 If your baseline ultrasound is normal, you will begin stimulatory medication.

-We’ll teach you how to use injectable fertility medicines to encourage the growth of multiple follicles.
+You will use injectable fertility medicines to encourage the growth of multiple follicles.
 Your specific stimulatory medication depends on your individual protocol (procedure).
-It may include any or all of the following medications:

 Along with your stimulatory injections, we will monitor you in the clinic using ultrasounds and hormone measurements.
 You may need to visit the clinic frequently for monitoring.
-Patients are usually seen every one to three days depending on follicle growth and estradiol level.
-This frequency allows us to adjust the dose of medication in an effort to improve follicular development.
-Your IVF nurse coordinator will be in contact with you during this period of time.
-She determines how frequently you will need to come in.
+We usually see patients every one to three days depending on follicle growth and estradiol level.
+Sometimes, your doctor may increase or decrease the dose of medication.
+Your IVF nurse will be in contact with you during this time.

 Final maturation HCG